Conflux-Chain/conflux-documentation/docs/espace/tutorials/scaffoldCfx/scaffold2.md

 displayed_sidebar: eSpaceSidebar
 ---

-[Scaffold Conflux](https://github.com/conflux-fans/conflux-scaffold) is an adaptation of Scaffold-ETH-2 (https://scaffoldeth.io/) whereby we have adjusted the template to allow you to deploy a ERC721 contract on Conflux eSpace and leverage the components, integration of hardhat, and the quick deployment of Scaffold-ETH-2.
+[Scaffold Conflux NFT Example](https://github.com/conflux-fans/conflux-scaffold-nft-example) is an adaptation of Scaffold-ETH-2 (https://scaffoldeth.io/) whereby we have adjusted the template to allow you to deploy a ERC721 contract on Conflux eSpace and leverage the components, integration of hardhat, and the quick deployment of Scaffold-ETH-2.

 In this tutorial, we go more in-depth of how the solidity contract is used and interact with the ERC721 contract to mint NFTs on Conflux eSpace that can be transfered to other wallets.